palant/palant.info/content/articles/a-grim-outlook-on-the-future-of-browser-addons/index.md

 ---
-title: "A grim outlook on the future of browser add-ons"
-date: 2020-08-31T13:04:10+02:00
-description: Mozilla limiting users’ choice to 9 add-ons on mobile is only the latest development.
-Add-on support is degrading across all browsers and will continue to do so.
 categories:
 - mozilla
 - add-ons
 - google
+date: 2020-08-31 13:04:10+02:00
+description: Mozilla limiting users’ choice to 9 add-ons on mobile is only the latest development.
+Add-on support is degrading across all browsers and will continue to do so.
+lastmod: '2020-08-31 19:03:13'
+title: A grim outlook on the future of browser add-ons
 ---

 A few days ago Mozilla [announced the release of their new Android browser](https://blog.mozilla.org/blog/2020/08/25/introducing-a-new-firefox-for-android-experience/).
 This release, dubbed “Firefox Daylight,” is supposed to achieve nothing less than to “revolutionize mobile browsing.”
 And that also goes for browser extensions of course: